 Is enamel cast iron a health risk?
 Take a closer look with me in my article about how safe enameled cast iron cookware really is.

 The enamel coating on a piece of cast iron cookware or a Dutch oven will eliminate that problem.
 When you have the enamel coating on cast iron, iron cannot leach into your food and so your iron intake will not increase.

 If you do have an iron deficiency and are looking for a creative way to boost your iron intake, you can just chip the enamel and the iron will leach into your food.

 Jokes aside, that is the only caveat here.
 In order to ensure that no iron is leaching into your food, you need to look after your enamel cast iron cookware.

 There are several circumstances under which you could chip the enamel on your cast iron.

 The easiest way to achieve that, perhaps, is to move a cast-iron Dutch oven or another piece of cookware directly from the stove to the refrigerator and vice versa.
 It is a mistake that many people make and it is an easy mistake to make.
-The thermal shock is something often taken for granted.
+Thermal shock is something often taken for granted.

-However, provided that you have not chipped the enamel on your cookware, your health and safety should be ensured or improved at the very least.
+However, provided that you have not chipped the enamel on your cookware, your health, and safety should be ensured or improved at the very least.